-If a resident's ID card is lost, damaged, or does not perform needed functions as expected, the resident should take it to the Campus Life EAA's office.
-There is a \$20 fee to replace a lost or damaged card.
+If a resident's ID card is lost, damaged, or does not perform needed functions as expected, the resident should take it to the Office of Campus Life.
+There is a \$25 fee to replace a lost or damaged card.